allegory-software/allegory-sdk/WHY-WEB-SUCKS.md

 Even if you do them in JavaScript, popups are impossible to implement cleanly on this platform without the abstraction leaking all over the place.
 Let's see:

-Method 1: Add the popup to the root.
+### Method 1: Add the popup to the root.
 Problems with that:

 * removing the target from the DOM doesn't remove the popup, must fix in JS.
 * hiding the target doesn't hide the popup, must fix in JS.
-* disabling the target doesn't disable the popup, must fix in JS.
+* disabling the target doesn't disable (or hide) the popup, must fix in JS.
-* wrong Tab focusing order, must fix in JS.
+* wrong Tab focusing order if the popup contains focusable elements, must fix in JS.

-Method 2: Add the popup to its target.
+### Method 2: Add the popup to its target.
 Problems with that:

 * any CSS rule that works on the assumption that the DOM tree represents visually nested lists of boxes, will break:

-	* :hover rules on the container are triggered when hovering the popup.
+	* `:hover` rules on the container are triggered when hovering the popup.
 	:hover bubbles up because it assumes that child elements are visually inside their parents, but in this case the popup is not (visually it's a sibling of its parent).

-	* .b-collapse-h: a css class which collapses borders in a list.
+	* `.b-collapse-h`: a css class that collapses borders in a list.
 	This assumes that DOM siblings are visual siblings.
 A popup added to a list is a sibling DOM-wise but visually it is not.

-	* .focus-within: a css class which puts a focus ring on a container when an inner input element is focused.
-A popup containing an input element, when attached to such container, will put the focus ring on the container, but visually the input is not inside the container, so that rule doesn't make sense when popups are involved.
+	* `.focus-ring`: a css class that puts a focus ring on a container when an inner input element is focused.
+A popup containing an input element, when attached to such a container, will put the focus ring on the container, but visually the input is not inside the container, so that rule doesn't make sense when popups are involved.

+To avoid these issues, wrap the popup's target in a container and add the popup to the container instead.
+Note that you can't add popups to elements like `<input>` and such anyway, so you have to wrap.

 * lack of a global z-index: partially fixed with the `display: fixed` hack but any parent creating an implicit stacking context breaks the hack,